plone/plone.restapi/docs/source/usage/serialization.md

 ### Upload (deserialization)

+(upload-deserialization-label)=

+### Upload (deserialization)

+For upload, either {ref}`multipart/form-data <upload-multipart-form-data-label>` or {ref}`base64-encoded data <upload-base64-encoded-data-label>` may be used.

+(upload-multipart-form-data-label)=

 #### Upload using multipart/form-data

-It's possible to upload a file or image using `multipart/form-data` in a POST or PATCH request.
-In the form, the field data must be present and should contain the JSON data for the REST API request.
-Other binary files are referenced by an ID in the data attribute of the corresponding file or image field.

 ```{versionadded} Plone 6.2
 Multipart PATCH requests require Zope >= 6 (Plone >= 6.2).
 ```

+It's possible to upload one or multiple files or images using `multipart/form-data` in a single POST or PATCH request.
+In the form, the field data must be present and should contain the JSON data for the REST API request.
+Other binary files are referenced by an ID in the data attribute of the corresponding file or image field.

 Example: